diegomezg/devops-trainee-program/03 - Introduction to DevOps/README.md

 ## Learning objectives
 * Explain what DevOps is and its importance.
 * Breakdown the importance of continuous testing and continuous security.
-* Identify gaps and delays inflow.
+* Identify gaps and delays in a workflow.
 * Improve the process of exploring customer needs.
 * Improve the process of developing, building, and integrating continuously.
 * Improve the process of deployment to staging and production environments continuously.